10 Ways to Make Employees Feel Appreciated

 - Ways to recognise achievement

-A good question and one that is being increasingly asked in businesses large and small.
-As a small business owner, you may not have the resources of the bigger companies but making your staff feel valued isn’t always about resources, in fact, it very rarely is.
-It is about good people management so what does good people management look like?
+Businesses, large and small, are increasingly asking how to make their employees feel appreciated.
+As a small business owner, you may not have the same resources as bigger organisations, but making your staff feel valued is not always about resources.
+In fact, it very rarely is.
+Rather, it is about good people management, but what does good people management look like?

-It may be a simple notion but it can be often overlooked in the general rough and tumble of a busy workplace.
+Advising you to "talk to your staff" may appear to be a simple notion, but it can often be overlooked in the busy workplace environment.
 Research has shown that the key interaction at work is with the employee and their manager.
-If this is not right, your staff will not feel valued whatever you are paying them.
-Make sure that regular 1 to 1’s are held and feedback is given on what’s gone on well and what may not have.
-Tell people what is happening in the business, if a new client is won, celebrate the fact, if one is lost, seek views as to why and you may not like what you hear but it could be valuable information.
+If this key interaction is not there, or not positive, your staff will not feel valued.
+Make sure that regular 1 to 1’s are held, and feedback is given on what has gone on well, and what may not have.
+Further, let your employees know what is happening in the business.
+For example, if a new client is won, celebrate this fact with your employees.
+If one is lost, seek views as to why.

 Talking to your staff is great, but ignoring any feedback they are telling you is not.
-Take an interest in what is happening to them and what they like or don’t like.
-If they tell you something that they believe is important and it is ignored it is highly likely that motivation and the feeling of being valued will be diminished.
+Take an interest in what is happening to them and what they like and do not like.
+If they tell you something that they believe is important and it is ignored, it is highly likely that motivation and the feeling of being valued will be diminished.

 If someone does something good then recognise it.
-It doesn’t have to be costly, a genuine and heartfelt thank you may be enough.
-I know a regional retailer who use a mystery shopper, told me that anyone who gets 100 at the mystery shop received a mug with 100 written on it.
-This mug is one of the most coveted items for staff and anyone who receives one is quite rightly very proud to get one.
-A mug is not expensive but the payback on the recognition of a job well done is worth a lot more.
-Find a way that works for your business, get it right and you will reap the benefit.
+It does not have to be costly; a genuine and heartfelt thank you may be enough.
+For example, I know a regional retailer who uses a mystery shopper.
+In their company, anyone who achieves 100 at the mystery shopper assessment will receive a mug with "100" written on it.
+This mug is one of the most coveted items for staff, and anyone who receives one is, quite rightly, very proud to get one.
+A mug is not expensive, but the payback on the recognition of a job well done is worth a lot more.
+Find a way of recognising achievement that works for your business, get it right, and you will reap the benefits.

-Having more than a passing thought to the health and wellbeing of your staff is a key area.
-This can be as simple as supporting people through a particular issue to providing things like fruit bowls (not expensive), subsiding gym membership, putting an EAP (Employee Assistance Program) in place to support staff.
+Placing importance on the health and wellbeing of your staff is key.
+This can be as simple as supporting people through a particular issue, to providing things like fruit bowls (not expensive), subsiding gym membership, or putting an EAP (Employee Assistance Program) in place to support staff.

 5. Work Environment

-Don’t underestimate the impact of workplace environment on well-being and whether staff feels valued or not.
-Provide a space where people can meet, have lunch, informal meetings etc. It gets people out of their offices, talking and interacting where otherwise they wouldn’t.
-Providing a pleasant workplace can be more difficult in say an Engineering workshop, but not impossible.
-In such places empower people to take pride in their workplace, keep tidy, put tools in the right place, take health and safety seriously, eg follow the principles in 5S (Sort, Set in order, Shine.
-Standardise, Sustain).
+Do not underestimate the impact of workplace environment on well-being and whether staff feel valued or not.
+Provide a space where people can meet, have lunch, have informal meetings, etc. It gets people out of their offices, talking and interacting, where otherwise they may not have.
+Providing a pleasant workplace can be more difficult in, for example, an Engineering workshop, but not impossible.
+In such places, empower people to take pride in their workplace: keep it tidy, put tools in the right place, take health and safety seriously, for example, follow the principles in 5S (Sort, Set in order, Shine, Standardise, Sustain).

 6. Make Expectations Clear

-There is nothing more de-motivating than having ambiguous objectives and drifting not really knowing what is expected of you or what your contribution is to the business.
-People work best and feel valued if it is clear what they are supposed to do, make it clear what their contribution is to the business, have regular meetings to review objectives and progress, praise success and don’t chastise if mistakes are made, use them for learning.
+There is nothing more de-motivating than having ambiguous objectives and drifting, without really knowing what is expected of you or what your contribution is to the business.
+People work best and feel valued if it is clear what they are supposed to do, so make it clear what their contribution is to the business.
+You can do this by having regular meetings to review objectives and progress, praising success and not chastising if mistakes are made (instead, use them for learning).

-You have employed people to do a certain job, once you’ve set out your expectations, set objectives etc let people get on with the job you are paying them for.
-Try to resist the temptation to micromanage, if it’s your business this can be difficult I accept that but try.
-If you don’t people will quickly become disillusioned and leave.
-Review progress regularly as we’ve discussed but listen to suggestions, support, recognise and give headroom and you will get the right response.
+After you have employed people to do a certain job, and set out your expectations and objectives, etc., let people get on with the job you are paying them for.
+Try to resist the temptation to micromanage.
+If it is your business, this can be difficult, but try.
+If you do not, people may quickly become disillusioned, and could leave.
+As we have previously discussed, review progress regularly.
+In these progress reviews, listen to suggestions, support, recognise and give headroom.
+If you do this, you will get the right response.

-While accepting that this can be a minefield as what is fun for the goose is not always for the gander, so ask them and respond but it could be things like Pizza day, Dress Down days, Dress Up days, charity fundraising, nights out (avoid alcohol if possible), surprises (within the bounds of decency).
+Making the workplace fun can be a minefield.
+What is fun for the goose, is not always for the gander.
+So, ask them and respond: it could be things like Pizza day, Dress Down days, Dress Up days, charity fundraising, or nights out (avoid alcohol if possible).

-We know money isn’t everything but consider non-financial benefits like Childcare Vouchers (these are changing), Ride to Work Scheme, Medical Cash Plans, Gym Membership, Travel Loans, duvet days etc They don’t have to be expensive but can really valued by staff.
+We know money is not everything, so consider non-financial benefits like Childcare Vouchers, Ride to Work Scheme, Medical Cash Plans, Gym Membership, Travel Loans, duvet days, etc. They do not have to be expensive benefits, but can be really valued by staff.

 10. Flexible Working

-Respond positively where you can to requests to work flexibility, can this job or part of it, be done from home, job share, 9 day fortnights, term time working, flexible working hours etc. Keep an open mind and be creative and respond to the needs of your staff as they juggle work life balance and you will get the benefits.
-I accept that it can be difficult sometimes but take any requests seriously.
+Respond positively where you can to requests to work flexibility.
+Can an employee's job, or part of it, be done from home?
+Other opportunities of flexibility such as job sharing, 9 day fortnights, term time working and flexible working hours are also available, and should be considered.
+Keep an open mind, and be creative.
+Respond to the needs of your staff as they juggle work life balance, and you will get the benefits.
+Though it can be difficult sometimes, take any requests seriously.